mdawaffe/Congregate/README.md

 This is only available for server setups.

-After fully completing the initial sync, you can turn on real time checkin notifications.
+After fully syncing your existing, historical data, you can turn on real time checkin notifications.
 With real time notifications, Foursquare will make an HTTP request to your server shortly after each new checkin.
 The data it sends is not the full/long representation of your checkin, nor is it the partial/short representation of your checkin discussed above.
 It's an even smaller/tiny representation :)

 Because of this tiny representation format, real time checkin notifications are not super useful: it's simpler to just depend on the cron job you set up to